 Lily is an Executive Producer of Weiner, a documentary feature about Anthony Weiner's 2013 campaign for New York City Mayor, which received the U.S. Documentary Grand Jury Prize at the 2016 Sundance Film Festival.
 Weiner, distributed by IFC, hit theaters in more than 80 worldwide cities in 2016 and received 3 Critics' Choice Documentary Awards nominations.
 The movie is currently available on Showtime.
 Lily's first feature film, The Standbys, a documentary about lives as Broadway understudies and standby actors, premiered at the 2012 Tony Award Film Series and made it to theaters around the country in 2013 and continues to do so in 2014.
 The movie is currently available on iTunes.

 Lily is deeply committed to public service and is constantly looking for opportunities to give back.

 On June 20, 2018, Lily was confirmed by the New York State Senate as Commissioner to the New York State Liquor Authority.
 Lily is a Member of the Board of Advisors to the Yale School of Drama.
-Lily was appointed a member of Community Board 4 in Manhattan in 2015.
-She currently serves as the Board's Co-Secretary.
-She is the Chair of the Board of Directors of Gouverneur Families, a 501(c)(3) that works to support and enhance the direct services of Gouverneur Health, a 130-year old full-service nursing facility and outpatient clinic on the Lower East Side of Manhattan.
+Lily was a member of Community Board 4 in Manhattan from 2015 to 2018 and served as the Board's Co-Secretary from 2016 to 2017.
 She serves as Secretary to the Board of Trustees of the Lark Play Development Center, an organization which supports playwrights in developing their work in this world in progress.
-She is a Board Member of The Lilly Awards, an advocacy organization intended to increase and support the presence of women in the theatre industry.
+She is Treasurer to the Board of Directors of The Lilly Awards, an advocacy organization intended to increase and support the presence of women in the theatre industry.
 She is a member of the New York City Bar Association Alternate Dispute Resolution Committee.
 She is also a member of the National Committee on United States-China Relations.
 Perhaps most importantly, Lily serves as a trustee to both her parents' charitable foundations, both of which contribute generously each year to educational and social causes.